 The Knights of Columbus is a fraternal order of Catholic men founded for the purpose of rendering aid to its members and their families when in distress and to promote the charitable, religious and social welfare of its members and the community at large.

-Council #10586, St. Thomas of Villa Nova, meets at St. Elizabeth Seton Parish on the fourth Wednesday of the month (September through June).
+Council #10586, St. Thomas of Villa Nova, meets at St. Elizabeth Seton Parish on the second Wednesday of the month (September through June).

-To get involved with the Knights of Columbus, please contact the Parish Office.
+To get involved with the Knights of Columbus, please visit their website, https://kofc10586.com.

 Teams of dedicated people facilitate our Parish communal life by providing refreshments and a chance to engage with our fellow parishioners following the Sunday morning celebrations from September to June.